Manufacturing Sales Tax Software - Avalara

 SOLUTION:

-With Avalara, you collect exemption certificates as part of the transaction process, then automatically exempt tax on future sales when a valid certificate is on file, so your customers are charged appropriately.
-You’ll also get alerts when documents are expiring, so you can request new certificates.
+With Avalara, you collect exemption certificates as part of the transaction process, automate document validation, and apply tax exemptions on future sales.

+You can also track certificate expirations and proactively request new certificates.
+Plus, documents are stored in the cloud, so they’re available on demand, without costing you the time and money needed to manage your own database.

 “The number one benefit is the peace of mind that comes with knowing that we’re doing things the right way.”